Fairbanks, Alaska: Air

-Fairbanks International Airport serves as a major hub for Alaska air travel.
+Fairbanks International Airport serves as a major hub for Alaskan air travel.
 Several regional and charter airlines use or have used the location as their main base of operations due to its central location in the state.
 Commercial airlines also connect Fairbanks to the lower 48 and select international destinations.
 Fairbanks is the smallest city in the United States to be served by transatlantic flights, as Condor operates direct flights to Frankfurt in the summer tourist season.